 3) Elevate Your Knees

 For some, placing a pillow between their knees when sleeping with sciatica is just not enough.
 When resting on your back, bend your knees a little.
 Slip a pillow underneath your knees and continue adding pillows until you find a comfortable position.
-Try either of the pillow methods to determine which one works best for you.
+Try either of the pillow methods to determine which one works best for you as you try to get pain relief from sciatica.

 If you are fully committed to finding the perfect sleeping position for sciatica, consider investing in a mechanical bed.
 One that you can adjust to keep your legs elevated, and fix it to a position that gives you comfort.